AlainODea/opensaml-idp-example/README.md

   https://stackoverflow.com/a/34579802/154527)
 * [Prateek](https://stackoverflow.com/users/2929562/prateek):
   [XML Document to String](https://stackoverflow.com/a/5456836/154527)
-* @chris-whittick-vgh for refactoring examples to work with OpenSAML 3.x
+* @chris-whittick for refactoring examples to work with OpenSAML 3.x

 ## Motivation
 It was built to send arbitrary attributes to an ACS in order to